 I have been a Chase Freedom credit card holder since 2007.
 I use the Chase Freedom card for my day-to-day spending and always pay it off in full each month.
-Based on these six years as a cardholder, here are my thoughts on the card — including The Good, The Bad, The Ugly, and The Bottom Line.
-(See also: 5 More Ways to Earn Cashback Rewards)
+Based on these six years as a cardholder, here are my thoughts on the card — including the good and the bad.

 Here’s what I like best about my Chase Freedom card.